ojeda-e/ojeda-e.github.io/_posts/2022-07-07-Running-tests-with-tox.md

 tests.

 * Good user experience: <br>
-As mentioned before, tox was design to be very easy to install, configure and use.
-The syntax is clear, not redundant and intuitive.
+As mentioned before, tox was designed to be very easy to install, configure and use.
+The syntax is clear, not redundant, and intuitive.

 * Compatibility:<br>
 `tox` allows to automate test runs across different OS, Unix-based and Windows, and different versions of Python, from 2.7 (!) to 3.10.
-Tox is also very useful to tests against different dependency versions.
+Tox is also very useful to test against different dependency versions.

 * Condensed reports: <br>
 After each run, `tox` offers a summary output with clear messages.
-Errors are easy to spot and if the runs is successful, it will print a `congratulations :)` message.
+Errors are easy to spot and if the run is successful, it will print a `congratulations :)` message.

 * CI Integration: <br>
 The [official tox documentation](https://tox.wiki/en/latest/index.html) offers